hoylen/rdigest/README.md

     openssl dgst -sha1 `find dirname -type f`

 The above command will produce the same output as `rdigest.pl dirname`.
-When there are many files under _dirname_, besides being slower, the above command will not work (due to limits on the size of command lines).
+When there are many files under _dirname_, the above command will not work (due to limits on the size of command lines) -- which was the reason why this script was initially written.

 Contact
 -------